Questions? Our community can help!

 CAN WE HELP SIMPLIFY YOUR TRIP?Connect with our travel agents

-Opened in the summer of 2009, Hollywood Rip Ride Rockit is Universal Studios' candidate for the most technologically advanced coaster in the world.
-Well, we know how long that distinction will last, but for sure this ride has some features we've never seen before.
+Hollywood Rip Ride Rockit is Universal Studios' candidate for the most technologically advanced coaster in the world.
+Well, that distinction didn't last very long, but for sure this ride has some features we've never seen before.
 Let's start wit the basics: Rip Ride Rockit is a sit-down X-Car coaster that runs on a 3,800-foot steel track, with a maximum height of 167 feet and a top speed of 65 miles an hour.
 Manufactured by German coaster maker Maurer Sohne, X-Car vehicles are more maneuverable than most other kinds and use less restrictive restraints, making for an exhilarating ride.

-The ride starts in the Production Central area; weaves into the New York area near TWISTER . . .
-Ride It Out, popping out over the heads of guests in the square below; and then storms out and over the lagoon separating Universal Studios from Islands of Adventure.
+The ride starts in the Production Central area; weaves into the New York area near Race Through New York with Jimmy Fallon, popping out over the heads of guests in the square below; and then storms out towards the lagoon separating Universal Studios from Islands of Adventure.

 From a Whalton, England, mom:

 A fabulous, gut-wrenching coaster that thrilled the socks off my 8- and 9-year-olds.
 (Mum found it a bit too brutal to repeat.)

 A perhaps-jaded Easton, Connecticut, coaster aficionado offers this: